Landari Uplands 1 2022

 Project Information:

-Landari Uplands 1 2022 is a Plantation Forestry project located in the Northern Midlands local government area, approximately 40km southeast of Launceston in Tasmania.
-Registered in November 2023, the project covers 139.72 hectares.
+Landari Uplands 1 2022 is a plantation forestry project located in the Northern Midlands region of Tasmania, approximately 40km southeast of Launceston.
+It was registered in November 2023 and currently covers 139.72 hectares following a project area variation in June 2024.